MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/hana-get-started.md

    `zypper in -t pattern gnome-basic`

-2. Install xrdp to allow a connection to the VM through RDP.
+2. Install xrdp to allow a connection to the VM through RDP:

    `zypper in xrdp`

-3. Edit /etc/sysconfig/windowmanager, and set the default window manager to GNOME.
+3. Edit /etc/sysconfig/windowmanager, and set the default window manager to GNOME:

    `DEFAULT_WM="gnome"`

-4. Run **chkconfig** to make sure that xrdp starts automatically after a reboot.
+4. Run **chkconfig** to make sure that xrdp starts automatically after a reboot:

    `chkconfig -level 3 xrdp on`

-5. If you have an issue with the RDP connection, try to restart, for example, from a PuTTY window.
+5. If you have an issue with the RDP connection, try to restart, for example, from a PuTTY window:

    `/etc/xrdp/xrdp.sh restart`

-6. If an xrdp restart mentioned in the previous step doesn't work, check for a .pid file.
+6. If an xrdp restart mentioned in the previous step doesn't work, check for a .pid file:

    `check /var/run`